Skip to Content

 While transferring to the Deuce usually makes the most sense, there is one notable exception.

-The CX Route, which runs from the airport to Fremont Street makes a single stop on the Strip at the corner of Flamingo Road and the Strip allowing easy access to resorts like Horseshoe, Caesars Palace, Flamingo, Cromwell, and Bellagio.
+The CX Route, which runs from the airport to Fremont Street, makes a single stop on the Strip at the corner of Flamingo Road and the Strip, allowing easy access to resorts in that vicinity that include Horseshoe, Caesars Palace, Flamingo, Cromwell, and Bellagio.

-If you’re staying in the middle of the Strip, this route is more direct and will allow you to avoid transferring.
+If you’re staying mid-Strip, this route is more direct and saves you the pain of transferring.

 Bus heading down the Las Vegas Strip